 At The Shoebox Project, we believe that EVERYONE can make a difference.
 This school year, we want to promote community engagement and volunteerism among our youth while offering a fun, interactive way for students to give back to their local community.

 The Shoebox Project For Schools is a unit of 12 lessons aimed at informing youth in Grades 7 and 8 about homelessness in their communities, the causes, the issues and the potential solutions.
-The program will be piloted this Fall in the Toronto area, with the hopes of implementing it more broadly across Canada in 2017.

 Some of the main objectives of The Shoebox Project for Schools are to: